ivegamsft/AppMigrationWorkshop/HOL/10-going-live/README.md

 Monitor Azure DNS
 https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-dns

-1. resolve names from the container to check that it's working
+1. Resolve names from the container to check that it's working

 1. Now that we have an application up and running in a container on our Container host, the last step is you to finalize the migration.
 We will do that by simply cutting over the routing and DNS information